Diana Fisher

-Diana Beresford Fisher OAM (née Davis; 30 May 1931 – 26 January 2023) was an Australian journalist, television and radio presenter, social commentator and royal correspondent.
+Diana Beresford Fisher OAM (née Davis; 30 May 1931 – 26 January 2023) was an English-born Australian journalist, television and radio presenter, social commentator and royal correspondent.
 Fisher is arguably best known for being a judge on The Inventors on ABC TV from 1970 to 1982.

 Career

 Early career

 Born in London, some of Fisher's early jobs including being a circus ringmaster, a magician's assistant and a revue dancer.
 She joined the BBC in 1951 as a researcher.
 In this role, Fisher compiled briefs for BBC commentators as they covered various notable events such as the funeral of Winston Churchill, the Coronation of Elizabeth II, and the royal weddings of Princess Margaret, Prince Edward and Princess Alexandra.

 In the late 1950s, she joined British Overseas Airways Corporation as a stewardess where she worked until she was married.
 After her marriage, she worked as a personal assistant to David Niven and Deborah Kerr before returning to the BBC.